TCBL/tcbl-user-data-manager/README.md

 The set-up is:
 * Our app listens on `ajp://127.0.0.1:8445/usermanager`.
-* Apache redirects requests originating from `/usermanager` to `http://127.0.0.1:8445/usermanager`
+* Apache redirects requests originating from `/usermanager` to `ajp://127.0.0.1:8445/usermanager`

 For example, on the test server, this means that requests to `https://tcblsso2.ilabt.imec.be:8443/usermanager` reach our app.

 First, configure Apache on how to act as a reverse proxy, as described [here](https://git.datasciencelab.ugent.be/TCBL/internal-server-docs/wikis/apache#reverse-proxy).

-The app requires some configuration too:
+The app requires some configuration too; configuration snippet (example):

 ```yaml
 server: